klaro-org/klaro-js/README.md

     // defaults to false
     logo: false,

+    // Optional.
+Set Orejime in debug mode to have a few stuff
+    // logged in the console, like warning about missing translations.
+    // defaults to false
+    debug: false,

     // You can overwrite existing translations and add translations for your
     // app descriptions and purposes.
 See `src/translations.yml` for a full
     // list of translations that can be overwritten